sansin5982/Statistics-with-R/Chapter-4-Numerical-Measures.md

 To calculate the median of these ages in R, you can use the `median()` function as follows:

+-Syntax: `median(x, na.rm = FALSE)`

+na.rm is used to remove the missing values from the input vector.

     median_age <- median(ages)
     print(median_age)